-This Character Returns To ‘GOT' For The First Time Since Season 3 & Wow, His Biceps
+Gendry Returns To 'Game Of Thrones' For The First Time Since Season 3 & He Looks Great

 This post contains spoilers from Game Of Thrones Season 7, Episode 5.
 The last two seasons of Game of Thrones has been the one long bringing back of characters long left for dead, half the time so the show can kill them off.
 From Rickon to Osha last year, to Arya's run ins with Hotpie and Nymeria earlier in Season 7, it seems like one long reunion.
 But there's one character left the show hasn't brought back yet, who finally put down the oars and picked up the hammer: Gendry returns to Game Of Thrones.